SirDaechel/Employee-Management-Dashboard-v2/README.md

-This is a refined version my my previous employee management dashboard.
+This is a refined version my previous employee management dashboard.